nishantgerald/apparata/README.md

 # Apparata: A Python Script for Generating Realistic Data

 Apparata is a Python script that can be used to generate realistic data for a variety of purposes, such as testing, prototyping, and machine learning.
-The script can generate a wide range of data types, including:
+It is primarily a wrapper for some functions from the [faker](https://faker.readthedocs.io/en/master/) library, which provides a wide range of data generation options.
+However, this script has additional capabilities that Faker does not provide.
+Apparata can generate a wide range of data types, including:

 * Numbers
 * First names